Bean-Pringles/Rachet/README.md

 b) Press ctrl + shift + p in VS Code and find Developer: Install Extension From Location.
    Then click on the VSExtension folder and click continue.
+   (Please be aware this is for a one time install)

 # Set Up